 Bring some flip flops as well so you don’t have to wear shoes when walking into and out of the pools.

-If you have expensive camera equipment that is not meant to get wet, invest in a quality dry bag to keep your gear safe, just in case.
+If you have expensive camera equipment that is not meant to get wet, invest in a quality dry bag to keep your gear safe during your hot springs soak, just in case.

 - Plenty of water

 - Wine/beer (if allowed)